tamarkilasonia/Algorithms/README.md

 ##  Contributions
 Contributions are always welcome!
 If you have improvements or new algorithms to add, feel free to submit a pull request.

+Algorithm Collection in Java

+This project is a comprehensive collection of sorting, searching, graph, dynamic programming, greedy, divide and conquer, backtracking, mathematical, and string algorithms implemented in Java.
+It serves as a structured way to reinforce algorithmic concepts and coding skills.

+📂 Implemented Algorithms

+🔹 Sorting Algorithms

+Selection Sort – Finds the minimum element and places it in order.

+Insertion Sort – Builds the sorted array one item at a time.

+Merge Sort – A divide-and-conquer sorting algorithm.

+Quick Sort – Efficient sorting using partitioning.

+Heap Sort – Uses a binary heap for sorting.

+Radix Sort – Sorts numbers digit by digit.

+Counting Sort – Non-comparative integer sorting.

+🔹 Searching Algorithms

+Linear Search – Sequentially searches for an element.

+Binary Search – Efficient search in sorted arrays.

+🔹 Graph Algorithms

+Floyd-Warshall Algorithm – Finds shortest paths in a weighted graph.

+Prim’s MST Algorithm – Constructs a minimum spanning tree.

+Kruskal’s MST Algorithm – Another approach to minimum spanning tree.

+Hamiltonian Cycle – Finds a cycle that visits each vertex once.

+🔹 Dynamic Programming

+Knapsack Problem – Optimized resource allocation.

+Longest Common Subsequence – Finds the longest sequence in two strings.

+Fibonacci Sequence – Computes Fibonacci numbers using DP.

+🔹 Greedy Algorithms

+Huffman Coding – Data compression technique.

+Activity Selection – Selects maximum number of activities.

+🔹 Divide and Conquer Algorithms

+Merge Sort – Efficient sorting using recursion.

+Quick Sort – Partitioning-based sorting.

+🔹 Backtracking Algorithms

+N-Queens Problem – Places N queens on a chessboard.

+Sudoku Solver – Solves a given Sudoku puzzle.

+🔹 Mathematical Algorithms

+Greatest Common Divisor (GCD) – Finds the largest divisor of two numbers.

+Sieve of Eratosthenes – Efficient prime number generation.

+🔹 String Algorithms

+KMP Algorithm – Pattern matching in strings.

+Rabin-Karp Algorithm – Hash-based string search.

+▶️ How to Run the Project

+🛠 Prerequisites

+Java Development Kit (JDK) 8 or later

+A Java IDE (IntelliJ IDEA, Eclipse, or VS Code) or command-line tools

+🏃 Running the Code

+To compile and run the project, navigate to the /src directory and execute:

+javac main/AlgorithmRunner.java
+java main.AlgorithmRunner

+🤝 Contributions

+Contributions are always welcome!
+If you have improvements or new algorithms to add, feel free to submit a pull request.